lifepillar/ASUnit/README.md

 tar zxvf "${TARBALL}"
 ```

-   Set `VERSION` above to the version you want to download.
+   Change `VERSION` above to match the version you want to download.

 3. Alternatively, if you prefer working with `zip` archives, they're here
    too.
 For example, use these steps to download "1.2.4.zip":